ByAlyck/Netflix-Logo/README.md

 # Netflix Logo

 A "Netflix logo" with HTML and CSS is a visual representation of the Netflix logo created using these markup and styling languages.
 HTML is used to structure the markup of the logo, while CSS is used to style it.
-# README

-This is the README file for the project that describes the creation of the Netflix logo using HTML and CSS.

 ## Technologies Used